learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 # Tutorial 03 - Advanced Queries

-This is the third exercise in the **iOS Track** of this Apollo Client Tutorial!
+This is the 3rd exercise in the **iOS Track** of this Apollo Client Tutorial!

 ## Goal

-In this exercise we will have a look at advanced query features with the **goal** of showing a list of pokemon that our trainer owns:
+In this exercise we will have a look at advanced query features with the **goal** of showing a list of pokemon that the trainer owns:

 !["Display owned Pokemons"](../images/ios-ex03-final.png "Display owned Pokemons")

 ## Introduction

-Open the directory that contains the third exercise `exercise-03` and open the `pokedex-apollo.xcworkspace`-file.
+Open the directory that contains the 3rd exercise (`exercise-03`) and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.

-## Display a list of pokemons with advanced queries
+## Display A List Of Pokemons With Advanced Queries Features

 Before we start working directly on our goal to show the pokemons a trainer owns, let's take some time to get more familiar with some of the available options when using queries.

 ### Query Variables

 In the previous lesson, our query contained a hardcoded string that was the trainer's name.
 Often times you'll however want to introduce dynamic behaviour in queries, that is we don't want to hardcode values but rather introduce them at runtime.
 This way, the queries we write are much more useful and can be reused in different contexts.
-In the Pokedex example, the app could be extended to show the Pokedexes of multiple trainer, but we won't know _all_ the available trainers beforehand and certainly don't want to write identical queries for all of them.
+In the Pokedex example, the app could be extended to show the Pokedexes of multiple trainers, but we won't know _all_ the available trainers beforehand and certainly don't want to write identical queries for all of them.

 So, let's see how we can use query variables to solve this issue.
 Here is the same query we used before, only that this time the name of the trainer can be passed into the query as a variable: